compmem/smile/docs/smile_states.rst

 ---------------

 :py:class:`~smile.audio.RecordSoundFile` will record any sound coming into a microphone for the *duration* of the state.
-The file you wish to save this sound file into will be passed into the *filename* parameter.
+The audio recording will be saved to an audio file named after what is passed into the *filename* parameter.

-Below is an example of recording sound for 10 second while looking at a Label that says "PLEASE TALK TO YOUR COMPUTER", and saves it into "new_sound.mp3".
+Below is an example of recording sound for 10 second while looking at a Label that says "PLEASE TALK TO YOUR COMPUTER", and saves it into "new_sound.mp3":

 ::